jlucla/mmh-birth-outcomes-project/README.md

 It is known that premature birth and NICU placement are associated with infant well-being later in life (including future autism diagnosis).

-*Out of caution for subject confidentiality, the raw and cleaned survey datasets are omitted from this repository.*
+*Out of caution for subject confidentiality, the raw and cleaned survey datasets are omitted from this repository, though preprocessing and modeling code have been included.*